 Shortly after a student has enrolled onto a programme of study at Northumbria, an invoice will be emailed to the individual student's Northumbria University email address or their personal email address.
-For Newcastle and Amsterdam campus students, invoices are raised annually and will relate to your annual tuition fee (excluding carousel courses and short courses).
-For London campus students, invoices are raised for the entirety of the programme.
+For Newcastle and Amsterdam campus students, one invoice is raised annually and will relate to the annual tuition fee (excluding carousel courses and short courses), for programmes spanning multiple years a separate invoice will be raised each year to cover the annual tuition fee.
+For

+London campus students, invoices are raised for the entirety of the programme.
 It is the responsibility of the student to monitor their university email accounts as it will also be used for any subsequent fee-related correspondence.